-When I first started writing Knights of Legend, I didn’t think about an over arching theme of the book.
+When I first started writing Knights of Legend, I didn’t think about the overarching theme of the book.
 There was no grandiose plan or outline.
 Thinking back, there probably should have been.
-Part of me considers, you should always think about the ending first, know where you want to go.
+Part of me considers you should always think about the ending first and know where you want to go.
 I’ve been trying to do more of this lately.
 For Knights, it might have shortened the writing process by at least two or three years.
 Some authors say you should finish a book in three months or it loses appeal.
 I’m not sure I necessarily agree with the thought.
 Obviously, I don’t.
 It took me eight years to finish the first book.

 When I started, it took me a few weeks to write a chapter about a young boy going to meet his teammates on the baseball field for the first time.
 I remember writing it on the patio at night, huddled over a glowing screen while lights in a field lit up the night sky.
 He was going to meet a team that on paper didn’t have a chance to win.
 He knew it deep down.

 For the lead character (Jason Sheridan), he had been forced against his will to get to a practice and meet a coach he never knew.
 There were many pushes that led him to that outfield fence as the night began to creep over the horizon.
 His father, town tradition, and the family farm had nudged him on his way.
 Still, he didn’t have to jump over the outfield fence to join the Knights.
 Jason Sheridan alone made the choice.